stacks-network/stacks-core/sip/sip-001-burn-election.md

 # inputs:
 #   * BLOCK_HEADER -- the burn chain block header, which contains the PoW nonce
 #
-#   * BURNS -- a mapping from public keys to tunable proof scores and block hashes,
+#   * BURNS -- a mapping from public keys to proof of burn scores and block hashes,
 #              generated from the valid set of commit & burn transaction pairs.
 #
 #   * PROOFS -- a mapping from public keys to their verified VRF proofs from